Robert Wayne Rainey

 Robert Wayne Rainey, born March 16, 1966, is a director/photographer, and artistic community activist based in Phoenix, Arizona.

-Educated and trained over in over 25 years of practical experience, Wayne Rainey's professional background includes mostly filmmaking and photography.
-He has specialized in commercial fields such as food, lifestyles, resort, and major production advertising.
-Aside from his commercial career, Rainey's reputation in the arts world is made evident through major exhibitions and reviews of his work in publications including ArtNews, Communication Arts, Art in America, and Photo District News.
+Wayne Rainey's professional background includes urban development and filmmaking and photography on both sides of the camera.
+His work in commercial photography specializes mostly in food, lifestyles, resort, and major production advertising.

 Rainey has traveled extensively in Africa, Europe, and North and South America.
-It is through this travel that he distills a profound perspective and vision that is common throughout his imagery.
-Combined with his love for the southwest, Rainey has cultivated a unique understanding and appreciation for observing and photographing people and the environments they inhabit.

-Rainey is active in his hometown cultural district, where he has implemented numerous projects to revitalize the downtown area, including some of the very first affordable live/work facilities for artists with Holga's Artist's apartments, and a multi-disciplinary creative consortium realized in the monOrchid building.
+Rainey is active in his hometown cultural district, where he has implemented numerous projects to revitalize the downtown area, including some of the first affordable live/work facilities for artists with Holga's Artist's apartments, and a multi-disciplinary creative consortium realized in the monOrchid building.